grace-notes/website/contents/topics/marriage.md

 ---
 title: "Marriage, Christian"
 pdf: "marriage.pdf"
-description: "Marriage, Christian - [PDF] Thorough treatment on the subject of marriage in the Bible."
+description: "Marriage, Christian -  Thorough treatment on the subject of marriage in the Bible."
 template: lesson.jade
 ---